An Introduction to Edward Said, Orientalism, and Postcolonial Literary Studies

 Orientalism

 Edward Said's signature contribution to academic life is the book Orientalism.
 It has been influential in about half a dozen established disciplines, especially literary studies (English, comparative literature), history, anthropology, sociology, area studies (especially middle east studies), and comparative religion.
 However, as big as Orientalism was to academia, Said’s thoughts on literature and art continued to evolve over time, and were encapsulated in Culture and Imperialism (1993), a book which appeared nearly 15 years after Orientalism (1978).
 Put highly reductively, the development of his thought can be understood as follows: Said’s early work began with a gesture of refusal and rejection, and ended with a kind of ambivalent acceptance.
-More accurately, If Orientalism questioned a pattern of misrepresentation of the non-western world, Culture and Imperialism showed the complex and ongoing relationships between east and west, colonizer and colonized, white and black, and metropolitan and colonial societies.
+If Orientalism questioned a pattern of misrepresentation of the non-western world, Culture and Imperialism explored with a less confrontational tone the complex and ongoing relationships between east and west, colonizer and colonized, white and black, and metropolitan and colonial societies.

 “Orientalism was ultimately a political vision of reality whose structure promoted the difference between the familiar (Europe, West, "us") and the strange (the Orient, the East, "them").”